gguuss/DietyOS/README.md

 # Media Resources

 ## Specific coded movies and shows:

+When watching these shows look out for the following lessons:
+* Archetypes of characters
+* Relatedness to characters in the films
+* Feelings you get from the interactions between the characters
+* Patterns from the foundations section above

+Some shows:
 * 10 feet under
 * A Beautiful Mind
 * Almost famous